ohua-dev/stc-lang/README.md

 computation in Haskell.
 The core ideas come from the [ohua](https://ohua-dev.github.io) project.

+STCLang lets you create parallel dataflows with stateful nodes without having to explicitly wire complex graph structures.
+Instead the program is written with an embedded, monadic DSL and automatically transformed into a graph and executed in parallel.

+On top of the base abstraction we have also built an FRP (functional reactive programming) interface.
+This allows you to run reactive programs on sequential streams of values and leverage pipeline parallelism to peed up computation.

 We also [published](#publication) the theory and concepts behind this library.

 ## Publication